Ronde Barber: College career

 Barber received an athletic scholarship to attend the University of Virginia, where he played for the Virginia Cavaliers football team.
 He redshirted the 1993 season and played for the Cavaliers from the 1994 to 1996 seasons as a defensive back.
 He was also a kick returner in 1994 and 1996; in 1994, Barber returned 10 kickoffs for 171 yards, and in 1996, he returned 3 for 36 yards.
 As a defensive back, Barber made 15 interceptions returned for 112 yards in his career with Virginia: 8 for 56 yards in 1994, 4 for 18 yards in 1995, and 3 for 38 yards in 1996.
 The Atlantic Coast Conference (ACC) recognized Barber as Freshman of the Year after the 1994 season, and Barber earned first-team All-ACC honors in all his three seasons with Virginia.
 Barber was part of the Virginia teams that won the 1994 Independence Bowl and December 1995 Peach Bowl.
-After his junior season in 1996, Barber declared for the 1997 NFL Draft.
+After his junior season in 1996, Barber declared for the 1997 NFL draft.
 Barber graduated from Virginia in 1997 with a bachelor's degree in commerce with an emphasis in marketing.
-During Barber’s time at UVa, he was a member of the IMP Society, one of the University’s secret societies.
+During Barber's time at UVa, he was a member of the IMP Society, one of the university's secret societies.

 Professional career

+Pre-draft

-On January 3, 1997, Barber announced his decision to forgo his final season of eligibility and enter the 1997 NFL Draft.
+On January 3, 1997, Barber announced his decision to forgo his final season of eligibility and enter the 1997 NFL draft.
 He became only the third player from the University of Virginia to enter the NFL draft with eligibility remaining.

 1997

-The Tampa Bay Buccaneers drafted Barber in the third round (66th overall) of the 1997 NFL Draft.
-Barber was the third underclassmen selected in 1997 and was the tenth cornerback.
-His brother, Tiki Barber, was drafted in the second round (36th overall) by the New York Giants.
-Ronde and Tiki Barber became only the fourth set of twins to be selected in the same draft in NFL history, following Rich and Ron Saul (1970), Reggie and Raleigh McKenzie (1985), and Keith and Kerry Cash (1991).
-They also became only the seventh set of twins to play in the league.
+The Tampa Bay Buccaneers drafted Barber in the third round (66th overall) of the 1997 NFL draft.
+He was the first of two cornerbacks drafted by the Buccaneers in 1997, alongside sixth-round selection (169th overall) Al Harris.
+He was the tenth cornerback, the third underclassmen, and the fifth of sixth players from Virginia to be selected in 1997.
+His identical twin brother and college teammate, Tiki Barber, was selected in the second-round (36th overall) by the New York Giants.
+They became the fourth set of twins in NFL history to both be selected in one draft, following Rich and Ron Saul (1970), Reggie and Raleigh McKenzie (1985), and Keith and Kerry Cash (1991).

+On July 18, 1997, the Tampa Bay Buccaneers signed Barber to a three—year, $939,250 rookie contract that included a signing bonus of $405,000.

-As a rookie, Barber played only one game, in Week 5 (September 28) against the Arizona Cardinals.
+As a rookie, Barber played only one game, in week 5 (September 28) against the Arizona Cardinals.
 Barber had three tackles.
 Tampa advanced to the divisional round of the playoffs but lost to the Green Bay Packers.